-The tonsillectomy will be performed under general anesthesia either as an outpatient or with overnight observation.
-The surgery usually lasts 10-20 minutes.
-Children stay in the hospital for up to four hours or overnight for observation.
+The tonsillectomy/adenoidectomy will be performed under general anesthesia either as an outpatient or with overnight observation.
+The surgery usually lasts 10-20 minutes and the child remains in the hospital for up to four hours or overnight for observation.